Well, the most recent polling data has independents in Massachusetts breaking for Scott Brown 69 to 28 percent.

 When asked whether Acorn will try to steal the election from Martha Coakley, a surprising 25% of those surveyed in Massachusetts said yes.

-So, no chance to tamper with the uh with the exit polls because there aren't any, and no chance of tamper with the absentee ballots, because the uh deadline for the intermittent was last Friday, and um not enough time for chicanery to take place.
+So no chance to tamper with the exit polls because there aren't any and no chance to tamper with absentee ballots because the deadline for the intermittent was last Friday and not enough time for chicanery to take place.

-I've got a I've got to read this in uh in more detail, but I just got a flash that a group in Washington, D.C. is making calls, phone calls to voters in Boston, claiming to be a pro-life group opposed to Scott Brown because of his stance on the health care bill.
+I've got to read this in more detail, but I just got a flash that a group in Washington, D.C. is making calls, phone calls to voters in Boston claiming to be a pro-life group opposed to Scott Brown because of his stance on the health care bill.

-Claimed to be from Massachusetts Citizens for Life when they uh when somebody answers the phone.
+Claimed to be from Massachusetts Citizens for Life when somebody answers the phone.

 The caller claims that the pro-life group is opposing Scott Brown because of his stance against the health care bill.

-But as the uh you know pro-port groups or pro-life groups say, uh it the opposite is true.
+But as the pro-board groups or pro-life groups say, the opposite is true.

 So dirty tricks are underway.

-Uh if you're in Massachusetts and you're getting phone calls from a pro-life group, uh, those are phony fake calls.
+If you're in Massachusetts and you're getting phone calls from a pro-life group, those are phony fake calls.

 It's all made up.

-Brief time out, El Rushbow will continue right after this timeout on the EIB network.
+El Rushbo will continue right after this timeout on the EIB network.

 Stay where you are.